A Christmas Execution - John Eastwood (Sheffield) - 28th December 1923

 I was surprised when I came across this report in The Times dated Tuesday 31st July 1923.

-SHEFFIELD TRAGEDY At Sheffield yesterday, John William Eastwood (39) was remanded charged with the murder of John Joseph Clark (48), who in the early hours of Sunday was found dying on his own doorstep.
-Clark's son, Jack, awakened from his sleep by a banging at the door found his father.
-Mrs. Clark, who was also aroused saw a man carrying a hatchet disappear round the corner of the passage.
-Clark had acted as potman at the Bay Horse Hotel, the licence of which had been transferred in the last few days from Eastwood to Mrs. Eastwood.
 Inspector Hughes said he saw the prisoner at the police station on Sunday morning and he said "I want you to go to 20 Lister Road.
 I believe I have done Jack Clark in with a hatchet which I have thrown away."
 Witness (Inspector Hughes) went there and saw a man dressed only in his trousers and shirt.
 The wife of the murdered man was standing on the stairs.
 She said " Jack Eastwood has done that.
 I don't know what he has done it for".
 Clark died later in hospital.
 Witness recovered the axe near where the prisoner lived.
 When charged the prisoner replied " Yes, sir"

 The reason for the surprise is that the road that Eastwood mentioned seemed familiar.
 A visit to the Local Studies Library revealed that the house where the murder took place was indeed in the Walkley district of Sheffield.
-As in many cases the local press provided far more detail than the national press on the background to the murder.
+As illustrated above the local press provided far more detail than the national press on the background to the murder.
 The Sheffield Independent noted that John and Ethel Eastwood had took over the licence of the Bay Horse Hotel eighteen months earlier.
 Ethel already ran a buffing shop on the corner of Daniel Hill Street and Harworth Street whilst her husband was employed as a chimney sweep.
 The two children of the marriage were named after their parents Ethel age 20 and her younger brother John William age 14.

 According to the local press the murder had its roots in the relationship that had developed between Jack Eastwood and one of the Bay Horse's customers Mildred Parramore.
 Eastwood left his wife on June 30th and travelled to Liverpool with Mildred.
 For one reason or another, the relationship faltered and by July 12th the couple returned to Sheffield.
 Ethel Eastwood refused to have Jack back and went as far as to transfer the licence to her name at the next Transfer sessions.
 In addition it was also alleged that whilst Jack was away with Mildred, Ethel had become friendly with a barman John Clark who had helped out behind the bar. .